pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 ## Conference presentations

+### Identification of neighbourhood clusters on data balanced by a poset-based approach

+StatisticAll, Italian festival of statistics and demography.
+Treviso, 2022 (talk).

 ### Not only pharmacovigilance data: the use of biochemical features in drug adverse events prediction

 Statistical methods and models for complex data.
 Padua, 2022 (poster).